 Thanks to its top tech talent, world-class startup ecosystem and acumen for innovation, Amsterdam is giving Silicon Valley a run for its money.
 The Dutch capital is home to roughly 600 international ICT companies (around 170 of which are headquartered here) including Google, Netflix and Salesforce.
 Of course, there are numerous world-class homegrown companies, too.
 With some of Europe’s fastest broadband speeds and data-transport hub AMS-IX as well as the massive AM4 data centre, Amsterdam is one of the world’s largest internet hubs.
 The city’s startup scene is and a wealth of internationally renowned accelerators and incubators, including Rockstart, Startupbootcamp and ImpactHub, provide invaluable mentorship and funding to help businesses grow.

 10) High quality of life

 Famous for its high standard of living, the cosmopolitan capital combines modern and urban life with relaxed attitudes toward recreation and leisure.
-With a low crime rate, healthcare that’s rated the best in Europe and a fair cost of living (85th in the world), Amsterdam comes in at 12th place on Mercer’s Quality of Living Index 2017.
-The Dutch are well known for their liberal and tolerant attitudes – Amsterdam is the second most LGBT-friendly city in the world behind Madrid.
+With a low crime rate, excellent recreational opportunities and healthcare that’s rated among the best in Europe, Amsterdam took 11th place in Mercer’s Quality of Living Index 2019.
+The Dutch are well known for their liberal and tolerant attitudes – Amsterdam is also one of the world’s most LGBT-friendly cities.